-Adoption of the CAS to prepare financial statements and appointment of auditors
+Adoption of the CAS to prepare financial statements

-The Company had been preparing financial statements in accordance with the China Accounting Standards for Business Enterprises ("CAS") and Hong Kong Financial Reporting Standards respectively and disclosing corresponding financial information since the listing of its H shares on the SEHK.
-In order to improve efficiency, save information disclosure costs and audit fees, as approved by the 2021 annual general meeting ("AGM"), the Company has adopted the CAS to prepare financial statements and disclose corresponding financial reports starting from 2022.
-As approved by the 2021 AGM, Ernst&Young Hua Ming LLP was appointed as the auditor of the Company's financial statements and the auditor for the internal control for the year ended 31 December 2022, whilst undertaking duties required of auditors in accordance with Hong Kong Listing Rules.
+The Company had been preparing financial statements in accordance with the China Accounting Standards for Business Enterprises and Hong Kong Financial Reporting Standards respectively and disclosing corresponding financial information since the listing of its H shares on the SEHK.
+In order to improve efficiency, save information disclosure costs and audit fees, as approved by the 2021 AGM, the Company has adopted the China Accounting Standards for Business Enterprises to prepare financial statements and disclose corresponding financial reports starting from 2022.